sagemath/trac_to_gh/Issue 5267.md

 # Issue 5267: bug in plotting the zero locus of an ideal in an mpoly ring

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5267

 Original creator: AlexGhitza